maksar/puberty/Readme.md

     ( (name user), (active user), (permissions user) )
 ```

-This “knowledge” of how to “break down” the user into primitive elements helped us find bugs in the code so quickly.
-The names and numbers of users, the sets of privileges for each of them and all the other aspects of the counterexample seem highly unlikely: the blank user name, absence of other users in the list except for the really necessary ones, etc. The test of library code facilitated every aspect of the initial counterexample as long as it was possible, breaking each `Producer` into components, simplifying them and then collecting them back.
+This “knowledge” of how to “break down” the user into primitive elements helps find bugs in the code so quickly.
+The names and amount of users, their permissions and all the other aspects of the counterexample seem very “minimal”: the blank user name, absence of other users in the list except for the really necessary ones, etc. The testing library has beed simplifying every aspect of the initial counterexample until it was possible, breaking each `Producer` into parts, simplifying them and then collecting parts back.

 ## Fixing Code